lsst-sqre/sasquatch-backpack/docs/dev/add_datasources.rst

 Note 3: Meta
 ------------
 The Meta subclass is required, and must contain both namespace and schema_name values.
-These will be replaced with their actual values later on when the file is parsed, so simply keep their values as shown above, in "$thing" format.
+The namespace will be replaced with its actual value later on when the file is parsed, so simply keep its value as shown above, in "$thing" format.
+The schema_name, on the other hand, should be hardcoded in.

 Add Configs
 ===========